ecmwf/anemoi-datasets/docs/building/statistics.rst

    -  If the dataset covers more than 20 years, the last 3 years are excluded.
-   -  If the dataset covers more than 10 years, the last 2 years are excluded.
-   -  If the dataset covers more than 5 years, the last year is excluded.
+   -  If the dataset covers more than 10 years, the last year is excluded.
    -  Otherwise, 80% of the dataset is used.

-You can override this behaviour by setting the `statistics_dates` parameter.
+You can override this behaviour by setting the `statistics_start` and `statistics_end` parameters.

 .. code:: yaml